Lewisville Reservoir 2019 Survey Report (PDF 939 KB)

 Fish Community

 - Prey species: Prey availability has never been an issue in Lewisville Reservoir.
 Gizzard and Threadfin Shad are in abundant in the reservoir.
+But abundance appears to have decreased and needs to be monitored.
 Bluegill and Longear Sunfish are also available as prey.

 - Black basses: Relative abundance of Spotted Bass population remained similar to previous surveys.
-The Largemouth Bass population increased in total abundance due to a strong year class, but stock-sized catch was lower than the previous survey.
-Largemouth Bass anglers represented 53% of all angling effort in 2018/2019.
+The Largemouth Bass total catch rates were lower than previous sample.
+Catch rate of Largemouth Bass over 14 inches also decreased.

 Management Strategies

-- Request Hybrid Striped Bass fingerlings at a rate of 5/acre annually.
+- Request hybrid striped bass fingerlings at a rate of 15/acre annually.

 - Inform the public about the negative impacts of aquatic invasive species.